iwarra/iwarra/README.md

 ### Hi there, I'm Ivona 👋

-I'm a frontend web developer with a background in communications and management.
+I'm a fullstack web developer with a background in communications and management.
 Playing with my blog was the initial spark that ignited my interest in programming.
 I enjoy building things and love to combine functionality with design.
 In my free time, I love learning new things, reading books, and petting dogs.

 I am a volunteer for [Pink Programming](https://www.pinkprogramming.se/), a non-profit organization that encourages women to learn programming.